The Golden Triangle, India: a first-timer's guide

 India's Golden Triangle is a fantastically varied introduction to the sights and sounds of the country.
 From busy bazaars and hurtling tuk-tuks to tranquil temples and majestic mosques, this is the country at its noisiest and most chaotic.
 Chances are its colourful exuberance will leave you wanting to return again and again.
-Here's a first-timer's guide to the famous Golden Triangle in India.
+Here's a first-timer's guide on how to plan a Golden Triangle tour.

 The information in this article is inspired by the Rough Guide to India, your essential guide for visiting India.